sama1mansn/opbnb-docs/docs/tutorials/Creating-Your-Own-L2-Rollup-Testnet.md

 ---
-sidebar_label: Creating Your Own opBNB Testnet
+sidebar_label: Creating Your Own L2 Rollup Testnet
-description: Guide to creating your own opBNB Testnet
+description: Guide to creating your own l2 rollup Testnet
 ---

-# Creating Your Own opBNB Testnet
+# Creating Your Own L2 Rollup Testnet

-This tutorial is designed for developers who want to learn about the opBNB by creating opBNB testnet chain.
-You'll walk through the full deployment process and teach you all of the components that make up the opBNB, and you'll end up with your own opBNB testnet.
+This tutorial is designed for developers who want to create l2 rollup testnet chain.
+You'll walk through the full deployment process and teach you all of the components that make up the l2 rollup, and you'll end up with your own l2 rollup testnet.

 You can use this testnet to experiment and perform tests, or you can choose to modify the chain to adapt it to your own needs.

 # What You're Going to Deploy

-When deploying an opBNB chain, you'll be setting up four different components.
+When deploying a l2 rollup chain, you'll be setting up four different components.
 It's useful to understand what each of these components does before you start deploying your chain.

 ## Smart Contracts

-The opBNB gives you the ability to deploy your own opBNB that use a Layer 1 blockchain to host and order transaction data.
-OpBNB use several smart contracts on the L1 blockchain to manage aspects of the Rollup.
+The l2 rollup gives you the ability to deploy your own l2 rollup that use a Layer 1 blockchain to host and order transaction data.
+The l2 rollup uses several smart contracts on the L1 blockchain to manage aspects of the Rollup.
 You'll be using the L1 smart contracts found in the [contracts-bedrock package](https://github.com/bnb-chain/opbnb/tree/develop/packages/contracts-bedrock) within the [opbnb](https://github.com/bnb-chain/opbnb).

 ## Sequencer Node

-OpBNB uses Sequencer node to gather proposed transactions from users and publish them to the L1 blockchain.
+The l2 rollup uses Sequencer node to gather proposed transactions from users and publish them to the L1 blockchain.

 ### Consensus Client

-OpBNB has a consensus client.
+The l2 rollup has a consensus client.
 The consensus client is responsible for determining the list and ordering of blocks and transactions that are part of your blockchain.
 In this tutorial you'll be using the [op-node](https://github.com/bnb-chain/opbnb/tree/develop/op-node) found within the [opbnb](https://github.com/bnb-chain/opbnb).

 ### Execution Client

-OpBNB has an execution client.
+The l2 rollup has an execution client.
 The execution client is responsible for executing transactions and storing/updating the state of the blockchain.
 In this tutorial you'll be using the [op-geth](https://github.com/bnb-chain/op-geth) found within the [op-geth](https://github.com/bnb-chain/op-geth) repository.

 ## Batcher